platformio/platformio-docs/plus/unit-testing.rst

    calls.

    .. warning::
-     If your board does not support software reseting via ``Serial.DTR/RTS``, you should add >2 seconds delay before ``UNITY_BEGIN()`.
+     If your board does not support software resetting via ``Serial.DTR/RTS``, you should add >2 seconds delay before ``UNITY_BEGIN()`.
      That time is needed to establish a ``Serial`` connection between a host machine and a target device.